FC Gareji Sagarejo: League

 During the 2023 season, the club seemed clear favourites to gain yet another promotion with going eleven points clear of immediate rivals at one point in June.
 However, Kolkheti 1913 managed to close the gap and finish atop the league table after a 1–1 draw in a crunch game held in Sagarejo on the final day of the season.
 Gareji could have still advanced to the top flight via play-offs, but suffered a 5–4 aggregate defeat at the hands of Samtredia.
 Their striker Levan Papava finished this season as the league top scorer with 23 goals.

 Papava improved his statistics in the 2024 season to win the same title again.
 This season, the club made history after winning a tight contest for promotion to the top tier.
-Despite a disappointing start to the season (five points in six matches), Gareji avoided dropping points in the crucial periods of the season for once and they secured the title after a 3–2 away win at Kolkheti Khobi with a game still in hand.
+Despite a disappointing start to the season (five points in six matches), Gareji avoided dropping points in the crucial periods of the season for once and secured the title after a 3–2 away win at Kolkheti Khobi with a game still in hand.

 Because stadiums with artificial turf are prohibited under Erovnuli Liga regulations, Gareji became the only team in 2025 forced to move to another city.
 The club chose the Mikheil Meskhi Stadium in Tbilisi, located 60 km away from Sagarejo, as their temporary football ground.
 They shared points with Dinamo Batumi in their first top-tier game held on March 6th.
-Cameroonian striker François Ekongolo scored Gareji's first ever top flight goal against Samgurali Tskaltubo, despite them eventually losing 3-1.
+Cameroonian striker François Ekongolo scored Gareji's first ever top-flight goal against Samgurali, despite them losing 3–1.
+Eventually, Gareji were relegated after a narrow defeat in League 1/2 playoffs.

 Georgian Cup

 In 2019, Gareji became the first ever 4th division team in Georgian football history to reach the semifinals of the Georgian Cup.
-Despite manager Davit Kokiashvili quitting Gareji two days prior to the game and affecting the club's morale, they offered Locomotive Tbilisi a decent resistance during the entire match.
+Head coach Davit Kokiashvili quit Gareji two days prior to the game, affecting the club's morale, but they offered Locomotive Tbilisi a decent resistance during the entire match.
 Despite taking the lead after the first 45 minutes, Gareji eventually lost after conceding the third goal from the penalty spot.

 The next year Gareji were eliminated by Samgurali, the eventual runners-up of the Cup.

 The team reached the quarterfinals in 2021 where they lost to future Cup winners Saburtalo in the dying minutes of the game.

 In 2024, Gareji knocked out two top-tier teams, including league leaders Dila, but they eventually crashed out in the quarterfinals following a narrow extra-time defeat at the hands of Kolkheti 1913.